 Every product page absolutely must have at least one, if not more, calls to action.
 The most important action a user can take is to “buy now” but other actions such as “purchase,” “add to cart,” “save for later,” “add to wish list,” etc, can be equally effective at capturing a sale.

 Not all shoppers are comfortable using web forms or wish to purchase online.
-Others have questions they need answered before completing their purchase.
-For these shoppers you should have a visible phone number or email address as well as additional contact information and purchase options available.
+Others have questions that need to be answered before completing their purchase.
+For these shoppers, you should have a visible phone number or email address as well as additional contact information and purchase options available.

 Product pages must be consistent from page to page (product to product).
 Don’t confuse visitors by changing the location of information from one product to the next.
 Keep information consistently located on all product pages.

 Each product should contain a product summary, overview or short description.
 This information is best provided as high up on the page (“above the fold”) as possible.
 Additional information such as features, specifications, etc. should be secondary.